juliend88/Docker/bundle-toolbox/README-EN.md

 * Time synchronization

 MyCloudManager has been completely developed by the CAT team ( Cloudwatt Automation Team).
-* The user interface is made ​​with react technology;
 * it base on a CoreOS instance
-* all applications are deployed via Docker containers on a Kubernetes infrastructure.
+* all applications are deployed via Docker containers on a Kubernetes infrastructure
 * The user interface is built in technology React
 * Also you can install or configure, from the GUI, all the applications on your instances via Ansible playbooks.
 * To secure maximum your Cloudmanager, no port is exposed on the internet apart from port 22 to the management of the stack of bodies and port 1723 for PPTP VPN access.

 ## Preparations